bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-To test the server, open the above URL in FireFox (use FireFox initially until you have a secure socket layer (SSL) certificate) and you can join the demo meeting.
+To test, open the given URL in FireFox (use FireFox until you have a secure socket layer (SSL) certificate install), enter your name and click Join.

-The sections below go into futther details on quickly configuring your server with `bbb-install.sh`.
+You'll now have a BigBlueButton server running ready for testing.
+The sections below go into futther details how `bbb-install.sh` works and the configuration options available.

 ## Overview

 The `bbb-install.sh` is a shell script that automates the [install steps](http://docs.bigbluebutton.org/2.0/20install.html#step-by-step-install) for installing BigBlueButton 2.0.

 You'll need a server that meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements).
 This can be a dedicated or virtual server.

 Furthermore, if you setup a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of the server, then you can use `bbb-install.sh` to also install
   * a 4096 bit secure socket layers (SSL) certificate from Let's Encrypt,
   * the latest developer build of the HTML5 client, and/or
   * the GreenLight front-end.